-Promotion of the accreditation (Kurumin Mark) based on the Act on Advancement of Measures to Support Raising Next-Generation Children In accordance with the Act, the general business owner action plan is to be drawn up and submitted, and companies that have met certain criteria such as achieving the objectives of the action plan are to be accredited by the Minister of Health, Labour and Welfare.
+Promotion of the accreditation (Kurumin Mark) based on the Act on Advancement of Measures to Support Raising Next-Generation Children

+In accordance with the Act, the general business owner action plan is to be drawn up and submitted, and companies that have met certain criteria such as achieving the objectives of the action plan are to be accredited by the Minister of Health, Labour and Welfare.
 With the revision of the Act (which is to come into force in April 2011), the scope of the obligation to draw up and submit the general business owner action plan is expanded from companies with 301 or more employees to include companies with 101 or more employees.

-Support for introduction of the permanent employment with reduced working hours scheme
+• Support for introduction of the permanent employment with reduced working hours scheme

 The permanent employment with reduced working hours scheme is designed to allow people who were unable to stay at jobs due to various constraints such as child care and family care the flexibility to choose from among various working styles.
 For companies, it should serve as a personnel system effective in reducing employee turnover and invigorating the organization.
-In order to disseminate and promote the scheme, we are distributing manuals to support its introduction, holding seminars and individual consultation meetings, and operating a support site that provides information about things such as an overview of the scheme and examples of undertakings.
+It is expected that the scheme will be widely introduced and adopted.
+A website has also been set up to provide information about the scheme, examples of its application, and procedures for its introduction.